Now we've got the ball rolling we just need to tidy up a few things before you get the whole school on Classlist!

 - Post or Browse in Marketplace.
 This works like a virtual noticeboard.
 Parents can let others know they have items for sale or are interested in buying something in particular.
 Parents can also post recommendations or requests for services such as babysitters.

 - Create a Private Event.
 Use Classlist to create events and invite others parents or even entire Classes.
 Perfect for birthday parties or playdates.
-Parents can also create a paid ticketed event using PayPal, should the need arise.
+Parents can also create a paid ticketed event using Stripe, should the need arise.

 - Send an Announcement.
 Announcements get sent as an email as well as appearing on the Classlist site, making them an effective way of communicating important messages to a large group.
 Announcements even get sent to 'Non Member contacts' who have not yet signed up to Classlist, so no-one will miss out!